Natchaphon-GameDev/Natchaphon-Sirisangsawang-Port/README.md

 <a href="https://lootlocker.com/?gclid=CjwKCAiAkfucBhBBEiwAFjbkr8oLV9ycfjow3xhMjVwcB8o2cDleDQaY51s23-EKykalW9KPrA9nthoCNz4QAvD_BwE" target="_blank">Loot Locker</a> <br> <br>
 Twoarmies is an RTS Multiplayer game that you will be a commander trying to destroy the opponent's base.<br>
 This game is multiplayer with steam account.
 You can play PVP mode with your friends up to 4 people. <br>
-Command your army and lead them to victory. their name to the top of the Leaderboard.
+Command your army and lead them to victory and get to the top of the leaderboard.
 </b></sub>
     </td>
   </tr>